KaDerox/Axo-McLCE-ModLoader/README.md

 Here is an example of adding an item:
 ```
 AxoItemDef exampleItem;
-exampleItem.id = 500; // This will also be removed in a few days, free id: 422–4095
 exampleItem.iconName = L"example_item"; // From textures/items
 exampleItem.name = "Example Item";
 exampleItem.maxStackSize = 16; // Stack Size